Home » Things to know »

 per year

-Large digital exhibits in the museums
+Large digital exhibit in the museum

-If there are 25 exhibits of this kind in the museum, the electricity costs can amount to approx. 28.125 € per year with a daily running time of 10h.
-You can read below why it is not a good idea to switch the systems ‚hard‘.
-If the systems run at night and during the company holidays, i.e. if they are not switched off automatically, there are possible additional costs of 42.700 € per year.
+If there are 25 exhibits of this type in the museum, the electricity costs amount to approx. 28,125 € per year with a daily running time of 10h.

 Structure

-Devices | ~Consumption | Unit |
+Devices | ~consumption | Unit |

 1x PC/Computer | 200 | Wh |

-1x Projector | 400 | Wh |
+1x projector | 400 | Wh |

-1x Control system | 100 | Wh |
+1x control | 100 | Wh |

-1x Touchscreen | 25 | Wh |
+1x touch screen | 25 | Wh |

 Continuous operation 24/7

-At 24h/day, 7 days/week and 52 weeks/year
+At 24h/day, 7 days/week and 52 weeks/year.

-Cost per exhibit at 45 cents/kWh: 2.835 €/year
+Cost per exhibit at 45 cents/kWh: €2,835/year

 Optimized function

-At 10h/day, 7 days/week and 50 weeks/year
+At 10h/day, 7 days/week and 50 weeks/year.

-Consumption/year: approx. 2.500 kWh/year
+Consumption: approx. 2,500 kWh/year

-Cost per exhibit at 45 cents/kWh: 1.125 €/year
+Cost per exhibit at 45 cents/kWh: 1,125 €/year

 consumes